 Consequently, as its reputation for gorgeous nature, unique marine life and beautiful landscapes got bigger, better access was became available as soon as better constructed were brought in to cope with the number of back packers being attracted to the island.

-In those days getting to KohTaorequired a treacherous boat journey from the main land or near by islands, if and when the weatherand seas permitted but the population of the islandcontinued to grow firmly all the same, even when simple life was hard without much reward.
+In those days getting to KoTao required a treacherous boat trip from the main land or near by islands, if and when the seas &weatherpermitted but the population of the island continued to grow steadily all the same, even when simple life was hard without much reward.

 Departures and arrivals were on the local coconut boats, and even then delays of several days were common place, so back to the hammock and a world of dreams, the boat will come another day.